-At December 31, 2022, the District reported an asset of \$9,250 for its proportionate share of the net pension asset.
-The net pension asset for the LGFTF was measured as of December 31, 2021, and the total pension liability (TPL) used to calculate the net pension asset was determined by an actuarial valuation as of December 31 2020.
-Standard update procedures were used to roll forward the TPL to December 31, 2021.
-The District's proportion of the net pension asset was based on District contributions to the LGDTF for the calendar year 2021 relative to the total contributions of participating employers.
+The net pension liability for the LGDTF was measured as of December 31, 2022, and the total pension liability (TPL) used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2021.
+Standard update procedures were used to roll-forward the TPL to December 31, 2022.
+The District's proportion of the net pension liability was based on District contributions to the LGDTF for the calendar year 2022 relative to the total contributions of participating employers.